tanssixyz/improtango/public/content/en/concepts/virtaus.md

 **Flexibility.** Plans fall apart.
 But that's good.
 You are connected enough to change direction in an instant.
 To adapt.
 To find new paths.

-**Symmetry and asymmetry.** Sometimes you move the same way, sometimes the opposite.
-Both are beautiful.
-Both are right.
-The choice is made in an instant.
+**Symmetry and asymmetry.** It is the twists and turns that take you out of the symmetry.
+Asymmetry takes you to the unknown.
+When you are comfortable stepping into the unknown, your dance will come alive.

 **Flow.** And then – often when you least expect it – you reach it.
 The flow.
 Everything disappears.
 No more thinking, no more technique, no more effort.
 Just movement.
 Just connection.
 Just this moment that feels like eternity.

 This is the journey of Improtango.
-In every dance you go through it again.
-Every time is different.
-Every time is an opportunity to find the flow.